Experience the Ausangate Climbing Mountain in Peru

 Day06

-Pacchanta - Cusco
+Base Camp - Cusco

-Cusco - Pacchanta
+Cusco - Pacchanta - Ausangate 7 Lakes

-Pacchanta - Base Camp
+Pacchanta - Qampa Pass - Base Camp

-Base Camp - Moraine
+Base Camp - Moraine Camp

 Moraine Camp - Summit - Base Camp

-We wake up about 12:30am and leave the tent by 1am.
+We wake up about 12:30am and leave the tent by 1:00 am.
 After traversing crevasses we arrive to a 200m wall at 60-70 degrees.
 After the wall, a glacier hike of about 4 hours brings us to the summit.
 There we will enjoy the incredible view and see all Cusco region, after enjoy it, we descend the same route and rappel the 200m wall.
 At Moraine Camp we rest, pack up and then go down to Base Camp to spend the night.

-Base Camp - Pacchanta
+Base Camp - Cusco

 WE INCLUDE

-Vidal Expeditions Team Provide
+Cusco Climbing Team Provide

 Pre-departure briefing